 You will want to monitor your pet’s weight because a pug may become sedentary with age and become obese.

 Common Health Problems And Illnesses Of Pugs

 Because Pugs can be vulnerable to certain illnesses, it is important to get dog insurance for your pug as soon as possible to ensure that any conditions that develop in later life are covered in your policy.

 Dry eye in dogs occurs when they aren’t producing enough tears for their eyes to stay moist.
 If you suspect your dog has dry eye, take them to your vet and they will determine a treatment type best suited to your pet.
 Pug’s eye type makes them potential victims to a variety of eye-related issues, such as:

 - Pigmentary keratitis – this is a condition that shows black spots on the cornea, if left untreated the pigment can cover the eye and causes blindness.
 Treatment from your vet is available to control this disease but, it is incurable and lasts a lifetime, therefore, continuous care is needed throughout your Pugs life.

-- Proptosis – due to shape and position of a pug’s eyes, they can dislodge from the socket with the eye lid holding shut behind it.
+- Proptosis – Due to the shape and position of a pug’s eyes, they can dislodge from the socket with the eyelid holding shut behind it.